fix8/fix8/README.md

 * Fix8 is a complete C++ FIX framework, with client/server session and connection classes (including SSL); support for the standard FIX field types; FIX printer, async logger, async message persister and XML configuration classes.

 * Leverage standard components.
-Fix8 optionally uses industry recognised components for many important functions, including Poco, TBB, Redis, Memcached, BerkeleyDB, Fastflow, Google Test, Google Performance Tools, Doxygen and more.
+Fix8 optionally uses industry recognised components for many important functions, including Poco, TBB, Redis, Memcached, BerkeleyDB, GoogleTest, Google Performance Tools, Doxygen and more.
 We didn't reinvent the wheel.

 * Fix8 statically supports nested components and groups to any depth.
 The Fix8 compiler and runtime library takes the pain out of using repeating groups.